grantcurell/projects/Reverse LAG/4112F-ON Reverse Lag/OS10/README.md

-# Reverse Lag Test - OPX
+# Reverse Lag Test - OS10

 In this test case the goal is to create a simple packet broker using a reverse LAG port.